xgaia/xgaia.github.io/_site/askomics/presentation/suisse/README.md

 ### Query builder
 ----------

-Abstraction know where every entity asked are located.
+Abstraction know where every entities asked are located.
 Depending on their location, AskOmics will launch the query on:

-- The local triplestore
+- The local triplestore (embedded with AskOmics)
 - A distant endpoint
-- The Federated query engine ([Corese](https://github.com/wimmics/corese))
+- The Federated query engine ([Corese](https://github.com/wimmics/corese)) (embedded with AskOmics)

-The federated query engine will divide the query into subqueries and send them to the concerned endpoint.
+The federated query engine will divide the query into subqueries and send them to the corresponding endpoint.

 ---

 ## AskOmics 3.2.6
 ### Results and query management
 ----------

+--

 Query are stored and can be re-used.